 5. The possible benefits of my participation in this study are as follows:

-6. The possible harms and complications of my participation in this study are as follows:
+6. The possible risks, possible harms and complications of my participation in this study are as follows:

 7. If I do not want to participate in the study, I will be provided with a routine treatment plan which its benefits and harms are as follows: